-- Is knee replacement a common surgery performed at this hospital?
+- Is knee replacement a common surgery at this hospital?

-- What specific risks are associated with this procedure?
+- What risks are associated with this procedure?

-- What type of anesthesia is used during this procedure?
-What are the risks?
+- What type of anesthesia will you use, and what are the risks?

 - Do I have any health conditions that would make my surgery more complicated or risky?